 Clicking on the devices icon () will take you to one of two device lists:

-If you are able to access a Product’s Production Zone and do so, you will see icons which, when clicked, present the Product’s Production Device Groups and its Factory Device Groups:
+If you are able to access a Product’s Production Zone and do so, you will see icons which, when clicked, present (top to bottom) the Product’s Production Device Groups and its Factory Device Groups:

-Clicking ‘Devices’ (Production Device Groups) or ‘Fixtures’ (Factory Device Groups) from a list of either of these production entities will call up a list of, respectively, Production Devices or Factory BlinkUp Fixtures assigned to the group.
-Clicking ‘Deployments’ will call up a list of code deployments made to the group.
-In either case, the side panel changes to allow you to switch quickly between these two list views (devices and deployments):
+Clicking Devices under MANAGE in the Production Device Groups list, or on Fixtures under MANAGE in the Factory Device Groups list, will call up a view of, respectively, Production Devices or BlinkUp Fixtures assigned to the chosen group.
+Clicking Deployments under MANAGE will call up a list of production firmware deployments made to the chosen group.
+Clicking the chosen group’s name will present the information dashboard for that group.
+In any of these cases, the side panel changes to allow you to switch quickly between these three views (dashboard, devices and deployments):

 impCentral displays lists of items — Products, Device Groups, Devices, Deployments etc. — in a standard, consistent way.
 The items are listed in a table with columns that are relevant to the type of item being listed: